 - Tim Hortons Dark Roast Coffee

-These brands come from the highest altitude and are 100% organic.
+These brands come from the highest altitude and are 100% organic and are offering the safest coffee.
 This means no toxic, synthetic pesticides were used, synthetic fertilizers, or harsh solvents to process.
 These beans were also grown in shaded forests where wildlife populations were able to flourish and the farmworkers had shade to work.

 - Aldi’s Barissimo Fair Trade Organic Whole Bean Coffee (Peru)